tudelft-cs4200/2021/project/index.md

 We do our best to hand out grading reports as quick as possible, but manual grading can be tedious and might result in longer waiting times for some assignments.

 Early feedback and most parts of final grading are automated and supported in GitLab.
-Each pull request triggers the launch of a build job which runs automated feedback and grading for your solution.
+Each merge request triggers the launch of a build job which runs automated feedback and grading for your solution.
 Be aware that feedback might be delayed due to submissions by other students, instance limits, server problems, etc.

 ## Grades